Chuck Gardner, Founder

-He currently resides in Ridgeway, SC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Home Owners Association, Hotel and Golf Course.
+He currently resides in Ridgeway, SC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Homeowners Association, Hotel and Golf Course.
 They have a yellow lab, named Charlie, who is a rescue.
 They have a daughter, Vicki, who is an accountant for Bowling Solutions and Bowl4Life.
 She is married to Dylan who is an Officer in the Coast Guard.
-They reside in Wilmington, NC with their son Bradley and daughter Emily.
+They reside in Wilmington, NC with their son Bradley and daughter Emily and golden retriever, MiMi.
 Chuck & Deborah also have a son, Chuck II, who lives in Belmont, NC.
-Chuck II is the Operations Manager for Bowling Solutions, a family owned small chain of bowling retail stores.
+Chuck II is the Operations Manager for Bowling Solutions, a family-owned small chain of bowling retail stores.
 Chuck II and his wife Tiffany, who is a school teacher and both very active in the Bowl4Life Foundation.
 They have a son named Gavin (who loves motorcross), a daughter named Autumn, who will be entering her second year of college in Fall of 2022.
 They have a pit bull named Colt and a pit bull mix who was rescued from the side of a road, named Diesel.

 Chuck’s idea of relaxing most recently involves stay-cations at his lakefront home.
 Unless Deborah can entice him to an exotic island, free of hustle, bustle, e-mail and telephones.